 What are some upcoming projects you’re excited about?

-I’m on the way to Lisbon to work with a Director called Rob Chui, we’ve been trying to get a job to work together for a while so I’m sure it will be a good one.
+I’m on the way to Lisbon to work with a Director called Rob Chiu, we’ve been trying to get a job to work together for a while so I’m sure it will be a good one.

 Other than that, a short film I made in Paris last year has done really well on the film festival circuit so I’m hoping to start shooting long form narrative this year.